Edgarc13/Dinosaur/README.md

-# Dinsosaur Run
+# Dinosaur Run
-This map is created to showcase a 5 mile run that is both a challenge as much as it aesthetically appealing to run
+This map is created to showcase a 5-mile run that is as much a challenge as aesthetically appealing to show off on Strava

 (https://edgarc13.github.io/dinosaur/)